 Heading to the Old Town of Brussels, you’ll bump into the Galeries Royales Saint-Hubert, built between 1846 and 1847.
 The combination of golden lighting and the high glass ceiling is gorgeous!

-Some of the oldest chocolate shops in Brussels are located inside the gallery, so make sure to try some.
-If your time allows you, take a guided tour at the Choco-Story Museum, just a few minutes’ walk from the Galeries.
+Some of the oldest chocolate shops in Brussels are inside the gallery, so make sure to try some.
+If time allows, take a guided tour at the Choco-Story Museum, just a few minutes walk from the Galeries.

 Adress: Galerie du Roi 5, 1000 Brussel, Belgium